vedala/docschedule/README.md

 * Day shift is 7am to 7pm.
 Night shift is 7pm to 7am.

 ### Features in the Current Version ###
-* The application is currently in early stages of development, so very basic functionality is available.
-* Upon login, schedule for 6 weeks is displayed (starting from current week).
-* Schedule page can be accessed only by authenticated users.
+* Display schedule, scroll forward and backward.
+* Create schedule for a date range based on standard rules.

 ### Planned Features ###
-* Ability to scroll schedule forward and backward, so users can view more than six weeks' worth of schedule.
-* Ability to generate schedule.
-This feature will enable group director to create schedule for a period of time (usually a few months) based on pre-set rules.
-The pre-set rules are similar to rules described in the Basic Scenario above.
-This feature will be authorized only for the director.
+* Add user roles, admin user (director) has additional privileges.
 * Ability to modify rules.
-Provide interface to enable the director to modify rules.
+Provide interface to modify rules.
   This feature only authorized for the director.
-* Add SSL support.
-* Ability to Sign-Up users from website.
 * Enhance application to support multiple tenants.

+### Technologies Used ###
+* The application is developed using Java, MySQL.
+* Front-end is written mainly in basic HTML, CSS and JSP.
+* Tomcat used for local development, uses Jetty when deployed to Heroku.
+* Apache Shiro is used for user authentication.